Your Guide To Buy to Let Mortgage in Dubai, UAE

 Difference between conventional mortgages & Buy to let mortgages

-When compared with residential mortgages, buy to let mortgages are usually provided on a monthly interest base.
+When compared with residential mortgages, buy to let mortgages are usually provided on a monthly interest basis.
 This does illustrate the fact that your monthly payments would only help to cover the repayment mortgage or your mortgage interest.
-However, you are required to pay full mortgage payment by the end of the loan term.
+However, you are required to pay the full mortgage payment by the end of the loan term.

-Buy to let mortgages require a larger deposit when compared with conventional residential mortgage.
+Buy to let mortgages require a larger deposit when compared with conventional residential mortgages.
 Buyers of residential property have to pay high rental income, high interest rate and also you have to pay more stamp duty.

 Why buy to let mortgage is expensive in UAE?

-Because, that buy to let mortgages are too risky for the lenders.
+Because that buy to let mortgages are too risky for the lenders.
 Investors that aim to purchase buy to let mortgages usually expect their monthly payment to be covered by the rental income that they received.

 In some months, the mortgage payment could well get delayed with rental income.
 Your monthly mortgage payment could well cover the high interest rate.
-However, your monthly mortgage payment will be less when compared with normal residential mortgage.
+However, your monthly mortgage payment will be less when compared with a normal residential mortgage.

 Mortgage costs in the UAE

-When you have to take out a buy to let mortgage in the UAE, you are required to pay a fee of 0.25% of the balance for the purpose of registering the loan.
+When you have to take out a buy to let mortgage in Dubai, you are required to pay a fee of 0.25% of the balance for the purpose of registering the loan.
 Your lender also has the option to charge you a particular valuation fee.
 He may also require you payment of mortgage protection insurance.
 However, the property may be repossessed by the lender for late mortgage payment.

 As of December 2020, mortgage rates start at 2.75% on a one-year fixed rate, 3.88% for three years or 3.98% for five years.
 These are also some of the lowest rates on the market.
 Cost of mortgage within the UAE could fluctuate significantly over time.
 This depends on the economic situation of the country.
 As a result, individuals looking to purchase residential property may well need to pay considerably more.